sgmurphy/wordpress-plugins/wpdiscuz/readme.txt

 **IMPORTANT!**

 Please don't forget delete all caches and purge CDN after the update.

+= Comments - wpDiscuz v7.6.14 - 07.01.2024 =

+* Added: Comment author URL validation for the comments that weren't added by wpDiscuz
+* Fixed: Post authors URLs on comment author label
+* Fixed: Automatically adding wpDiscuz as a default comment form/system on block themes
+* Fixed: Ensure text remains visible during webfont load
+* Fixed: An issue with notifications with the type of "all my comments"

 = Comments - wpDiscuz v7.6.13 - 16.11.2023 =